aaroncalander/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?

 A commit is used when you are done adding or making changes to a branch and want to save it to the original repository.
-A good commit message explains in simple language what changes were made.
+A great commit message explains in simple language what changes were made.

 * What is a merge conflict?